 Complete details of the boiler, controls, installation and commissioning in the Benchmark checklist at the back of this book.
 It is important that the Benchmark checklist is correctly completed and handed to the user.
-Failure to install and commission the appliance to the manufacturers instructions will including these instructions - and explain the importance of water and electricity supplies and the locations of all drain points.
-Show the user how to operate the appliance and any
+Failure to install and commission the appliance to the manufacturers instructions will invalidate the warranty.